 If a student’s account has a hold/restriction, it must be cleared before the student is allowed to register.
 Restrictions can be viewed through MMC Connect.
 Restrictions can only be lifted by the Office(s) that assigned it.
 Once lifted, the student may follow the process(es) below for registration.
 Go to the Online Registration Manual to view a complete listing of restriction codes.

-Online registration in WebAdvisor is open to continuing degree-seeking and non-matriculated students.
+Online registration in MMC Connect is open to continuing degree-seeking and non-matriculated students.
 In order to take advantage of online registration, students must have an active MMC e-mail account and have accessed MMCConnect .
 The Information Technology department can service any student who has not activated their email accounts.
 Note - students (continuing, non-degree, non-matriculated) who do not have the prerequisite(s) for a class will not be able to register for those specific classes online.
 Students will need to submit an approved prerequisite waiver form .
 Go to “Prereq waiver” under Planning and Scheduling Forms.
 If the form is approved, a student service representative or registrar staff will process the registration into the class.

 Students must meet with their faculty advisor on the scheduled Advisement Day(s) to choose a set of courses for the upcoming semester.
 Faculty advisors are responsible for releasing students for registration.
 If a student has not been advised (“HBA”), MMC Connect will not allow him/her to register online.
 It is also highly recommended that alternate courses be chosen during advisement since classes have been known to close quickly.
 Students who are in HEOP, Academic Access, or on an international (F-1 or similar) visa must see their program directors for registration approval.

 Special Advisement Process for Non-Matriculated Students